animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 >
 > ended up dying later that subsequent year in a psychosis revolving around his mom dying.

-My life since has been worse.
+My life from 2017 onwards, to time of writing (2024), has been worse that his.

 #### Jealousy